YuLab-SMU/MicrobiotaProcessWorkshop/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# The workshop of analysis of microbiome dataset using MicrobiotaProcess
+# Workshop of analysis of microbiome dataset using MicrobiotaProcess

 ## Instructors name and contact information